 - Gradually, add warm water a little at a time and start kneading the dough.

 Knead well to form a soft dough.

 Knead the dough with wet hands and make smooth dough then make balls and put it back into the bowl, then cover it and keep it aside for at least half an hour.

-- take a medium size ball and flatten it out between your palm.
+- take a medium-sized ball and flatten it out between your palms.

 - Take about 2 tablespoons of potato stuffing and place it in the center.

 - Bring the edges of the circle towards the center and fold over to cover the entire filling; seal to form a tight ball

 - Dust the ball well and roll it out into a paratha depending upon the thickness you prefer.